 It was quiet for a few minutes as we watched Ryan get passed from Dom to Victoire.

 “Aw, he’s so beautiful, guys,” Victoire said, looking down at him.
 She rocked him gently as he started to make some noise.
 I tensed, making sure he was okay but Victoire settled him.
 She smiled down at him.
 “I want one,” she sighed.

 Fleur clapped her hands and said something in French.
 Bill let out a small scream.
 Teddy choked on his pumpkin juice.
-“Come again?”
+“Come again?” he spluttered.

 “Look at him, Ted!
 Tell me he isn’t the most adorable thing in the world,” she said, looking up at him.
 He peered over and a reluctant grin unfurled on his face.

 I felt myself grin as he admitted, “He is adorable.”

 “I know,” James said proudly.
 I couldn’t help but melt at that statement; it was phenomenal seeing James look at Ryan.
 Even though he assured me he’d always be around, I still had that little voice in the back of my mind saying that he wouldn’t stick around, he wouldn’t give a toss about us but it all disappeared when I actually saw him with Ryan.